 - Students' knowledge will be assessed on the basis of an open book, take home exam which needs to be completed on an individual basis.
-The exam will consist of two case studies. - Take home assignment made available on Thursday 13 February 2020, 16:00 and to be submitted before Friday 14 February 2020, 20:00 - One case study from Pierre Sauvé, carries 50% weight in the final course grade - One case study from Jan Bohanes carries 50% weight in the final course grade
+The exam will consist of two case studies. - Take home assignment made available on Thursday 13 February 2020, 16:00 and to be submitted before Friday 14 February 2020, 20:00 - The assignment will consist of two case studies: one each from Pierre Sauvé and Jan Bohanes, with both carrying a 50% weight in the final course grade.